maciejs20/IBMCloudPakWorkshop/101-ShortCPLab/OpenshiftLab.md

 ![image-20200303103637780](/Users/maciej/Documents/00_IBM/Produkty/ICP/00_Workshops/Container WS Lectures/Labs-git/101-ShortCPLab/OpenshiftLab.assets/image-20200303103637780.png)

-You can now use the following URL :
+You can now use the following URL - it belongs to our master node that controls whole cluster :

 ```http
 https://master.x.cloudpak.site:8443